 Groundwater quality is mixed but is improving in many places

 The quality of groundwater varies across New Zealand.
-For 2014–18, 44 percent of 424 monitored sites across the country had median nitrate-nitrogen concentrations above the concentrations expected to occur naturally (Daughney & Reeves, 2005; Morgenstern & Daughney, 2012).
+For 2014–18, 44 percent of 424 monitored sites across the country had median nitrate-nitrogen concentrations that indicate that groundwater in these locations has been influenced by industrialised agriculture and is highly likely to have been impacted by human activity (Morgenstern & Daughney, 2012; Daughney & Reeves, 2005).
 The natural concentrations expected for other groundwater contaminants (like phosphorus or E. coli) have not yet been defined.

 For nitrate-nitrogen, ammoniacal nitrogen, and dissolved reactive phosphorus, 49, 55, and 60 percent of sites respectively had improving trends and 38, 28, and 28 percent of sites respectively had worsening trends for 2009–18.
 For E. coli, 18 percent of sites had improving trends and 50 percent of sites had worsening trends for the same period.